rackerlabs/docs-offerings/docs/api-reference/offering-methods.rst

 Offering operations
 ===================

-Use the following offering API operation to retrieve information on Rackspace offerings.
+Use the following offering API operation to retrieve information about Rackspace offerings.

 .. contents::
    :depth: 1